ACCESS CENTRE - Local Offer

 The Access Centre team also includes a speech and language therapist, educational psychologist, an occupational therapist and a CAMHS specialist who meet regularly with students, families and staff to share their knowledge and expertise.
 Programmes of support are devised within this multi-professional team ensuring a consistent, structured approach to learning and positive outcomes.

-Ms Turner, Headteacher and Mr John Poole, Head of Inclusion are actively involved in supporting the work of the Access Centre.
+Ms Turner, Headteacher and Mr Nick Hunt, Head of Inclusion are actively involved in supporting the work of the Access Centre.
 They have a very good understanding of our students’ needs and are supportive of parents and staff.
 This is also true of the schools’ governing body.

 To provide the best learning experience for students on the autism spectrum Chipping Sodbury School include autism awareness as part of the whole school training programme.
 Each member of staff has received certificated training on autism delivered through The Autism Education Trust schools’ programme, while new staff have autism awareness training as part of their induction programme.
 Mrs Annette Box, Manager of the Access Centre, is the school’s autism specialist and advises staff of strategies to employ in the classroom, in the school environment and in the Access Centre.
 In addition, advice and support can also be sought from education and healthcare professionals within the local authority.